What are house parties?

 - Take a final picture with the group and post it on social media.

-- Consider making short videos of the discussion or of the moms talking about why they are there and why they care about mercury pollution so that you can share on social media.
+- Consider making short videos of the discussion or of the moms talking about why they are there and why they care about air pollution so that you can share on social media.

 After the House Party

 - Check in with us and let us know how it went!
-Email Victoria Rachmaninoff, and let her know how many people attended and what actions you’ve planned as a result of the house party.
+Email Hailey Duncan, and let her know how many people attended and what actions you’ve planned as a result of the house party.

 - Follow up and thank the attendees to remind them of their commitment to take part in